SimoneMarlenHorstmann/HypProject/Results.md

   <summary> <h2 id="III1">III.1 - First Analysis </h2> </summary>

-## Started with 10x10 cod images - MLP
+## Started with 10x10 COD images - MLP
-I started by using the 10x10 cod input data.
-Then I added the time information (day and time) as a first step and in a second step the sun position (altitude and azimuth -> see 'Information'-page) as input features.
+I started by using the 10x10 COD images as input, predicting the solar irradiance (IR).
+Training was done using Sklearn and as a first try started with a MLP of up to 3 layers ((20,),(50,), (100,),(20,20,), (50,50,), (100,100,), (20,20,20,),  (50,50,50,), (100,100,100,)) Then I added the time information (day and time) as a first step and in a second step the sun position (altitude and azimuth -> see 'Information'-page) as input features.
 I used hyperparametertuning to find the best MLP architecture up to 3 layers (!!! no improvement with further increase of layers)

-Mean squared error are:
-10 x 10 (hyperparameter tuning)
+I received the follwoing mean squared error values for different combination of input features:
-- 0.474963 cod and sun postion,
+- cod and sun postion : 0.474963 ,
-- 0.571241	 cod and time index
+- cod and time index : 0.571241
-- 0.887235 cod only
+- cod only : 0.887235

 Random Hyperparametertuning - variation of the following parameters:
 - 'max_iter': [500, 1000],